of Contents]These articles are scanned and OCRed from old editions of the

 ARRL's QST magazine.
 Here is a list of the

-be glad to scan articles for you.
+QST articles I have already posted.
 All copyrights (if any) are hereby acknowledged.

 2011, designing a frequency converter circuit consists in most cases

 and mixer spurious product standpoint, add a couple filters, and a power

 supply.
 In many cases the oscillator is part of the IC.
 Of course there

 yourself, but even that is simpler than designing a tube circuit.
 It

 really is amazing what engineers and hobbyists of yore were able to

 is a good article form the February 1941 QST magazine that discusses

 some of the considerations.
 Maybe you have an old radio that this knowledge

 See all available